Sensorineural hearing loss: Ototoxic and neurotoxic drugs and chemicals

 Some over-the-counter as well as prescription drugs and certain industrial chemicals are ototoxic.
 Exposure to these can result in temporary or permanent hearing loss.

-Some medications cause irreversible damage to the ear and are limited in their use for this reason.
+Some medications cause irreversible ear damage, limiting their use.
 The most important group is the aminoglycosides (main member gentamicin).
 A rare mitochondrial mutation, m.1555A>G, can increase an individual's susceptibility to the ototoxic effect of aminoglycosides.
 Long-term heavy use of hydrocodone (Vicodin) is known to cause rapidly progressing sensorineural hearing loss, usually without vestibular symptoms.
 Methotrexate, a chemotherapy agent, is also known to cause hearing loss.
 In most cases, hearing loss does not recover when the drug is stopped.
 Paradoxically, methotrexate is also used in the treatment of autoimmune-induced inflammatory hearing loss.

 Various other medications may reversibly degrade hearing.
 This includes loop diuretics, sildenafil (Viagra), high or sustained dosing of NSAIDs (aspirin, ibuprofen, naproxen, and various prescription drugs: celecoxib, etc.), quinine, and macrolide antibiotics (erythromycin, etc.).
 Cytotoxic agents such as carboplatinum, used to treat malignancies, can give rise to a dose-dependent SNHL, as can drugs such as desferrioxamine, used for haematological disorders such as thalassaemia; patients prescribed these drugs need to have their hearing monitored.

 Prolonged or repeated environmental or work-related exposure to ototoxic chemicals can also result in sensorineural hearing loss.
 Some of these chemicals are: